-- When the injury occurs, the injured workers should notify the employer and fill out an Incident Report
+- Within seven days of the injury, the injured workers should notify the employer and submit an Incident Report

 - If the injured worker requires medical treatment or misses work, he or she should fill out an Employee’s Claim for Compensation

 The Employees Claim for Compensation is filled out by both the injured worker and an examining workers’ compensation doctor.
 This must be done within 90 days of the injury.